-And how can you find your Differentiation Factor?
+So how do you find your own?

 It’s your way of looking at things.

-You can’t please everyone.
+You can’t please everyone!

 6. Quantity and Quality

-If you don’t have time to create frequent, quality content, one option is to hire someone to do it for you.
+If you don’t have the time to create frequent, quality content, one option is to hire someone to do it for you.

 7. Offer value

-You have to put yourself in the shoes of your target audience and think about what they need and how you can help them.
+You have to put yourself in your reader’s shoes and think about what they need and how you can help.